 Navigating Grad School and Beyond

 NASP is here to serve you during your graduate training and help you transition to practice.
 View fact sheets on general issues, professional development, and preparing for your career.
 We also host a few webinars a year specifically for graduate students.
 If you are planning for or in the process of completing your internship, access our brand-new member-only internship toolkit and worksheets to help you with every stage of the process.

 Communities for Students

 The NASP Communities is home to a ton of individual communities for members.
 We suggest you start with the Graduate Students community, specifically to talk amongst your peers.
-If you're graduating soon, hop over to the Early Career Professionals community to seek guidance from recent graduates.
+We also have a new Interest Group for first-generation graduate students.
 And don't forget about our most active community for all members, the NASP Member Exchange.

 Learn From Your Peers